 For more information on Dave Ramsey’s Methods check out this post: Dave Ramsy: Financial Peace is within Your Reach

-You cannot be a money manger without a budget.
-You must pay attention to how much money you have coming in and how much you are spending.
+Make sure to pay specific attention to how much money you have coming in and how much you are spending.

 Start tracking your spending using a spending journal and use this to decide how much you have going out and subtract that from how much you have coming in.
 Cut areas that are “wants” and plan for “needs.”